I’ve got more discharge than normal, is this okay?

-Having more vaginal discharge during pregnancy is common.
-Healthy vaginal discharge is usually thin, clear or milky white and shouldn’t smell bad.
+It is normal to have more vaginal discharge in pregnancy.
+Healthy vaginal discharge is usually thin, clear or milky white and does not smell bad.

 Speak to your midwife or doctor if you are unsure about any increase or change in your vaginal discharge.